DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 on the availability and advantages various currencies offer in comparison to available alternatives.
-Whenever there is more than one currency available, currencies must offer advantages to users in order to gain und uphold their acceptance.
+Whenever there is more than one currency available, currencies must offer advantages to users in order to gain and uphold their acceptance.

 Among the four types of complementarity reviewed above, I identified examples for successes and failures for all types except those based on